 Radar – RADAR makes a cute name for any breed with large prick ears, that look like a satellite dish.

-SNAFU - Snafu is a cute name for a puppy that makes a lot of mistakes early on in training.
-Snafu means mistake, mix up or disaster.
+SNAFU – Snafu is a cute name for a puppy that makes a lot of mistakes early on in training.
+Snafu means a mistake, mix up, or disaster.
 It stands for Situation Normal All F*'d Up, and typically refers to orders from the chain of command.

 Swoop – Marine term for a weekend off base.

 Zoomie – Anyone who operates a flying machine.
 Zoomies are the crazies dogs get when the suddenly run around helter-skelter to expend excess energy.